ValentinaLV/appetizer/README.md

 # Appetizer
-#Restaurant site with catering service
+`Restaurant site with catering service`

 Build by using Django 3 and Python 3

 # deployed on Heroku Service (w/o images)

-- try user functionality after Sign in with next credentials:
+- Try to Register new user and Sign in for creation order and viewing orders history.

-`Username: User_Appetizer`
-`Password: DjangoApp2020`
+Please notice, that your email in order should be the same as in registration form.

 https://appetizer-catering-service.herokuapp.com/